 Reaching out to the current employees of a company is the most direct way to form a connection with a potential employer.
 This is where LinkedIn comes in handy.

-You should start a chat with current employees on LinkedIn, that way you're getting an inside scoop of what it's like to work at the company.
-And once you've connected with a person at the company, you'll feel a connection to the company itself by default.
+You should start a chat with current employees on LinkedIn to get an inside scoop on what it's like to work at the company.
+And once you've connected with a person at the company on LinkedIn, you'll feel a connection to the company itself by default.

 3. Research The Company's Values & Beliefs

-A company's core values and beliefs can greatly impact how passionate their employees are about their work.
-That's why it's important for you to know whether your personal values and beliefs align with the companies' you're hoping to get hired at.
+A company's core values and beliefs can greatly impact how passionate its employees are about their work.
+That's why it's important for you to know whether your personal values and beliefs align with the companies you're hoping to get hired at.

 In other words, would you be a good cultural fit?

-This question is as important to you as it is for the potential employer.
+This question is as important to you as it is to the potential employer.

 4. Create A Connection Story